 A home warranty also makes budgeting more straightforward, as the costs of parts, labor, installation, and servicing are all the responsibility of the warranty provider.
 Plus, homeowners can also add on a garage door opener warranty since the opener can be surprisingly expensive, averaging around $200 to $300.

-Liberty Home Guard serves home warranties for all kinds of systems and appliances, including garage doors.
+Liberty Home Guard serves home warranties for all kinds of appliances and systems, including garage doors.
 We do business all across the North American continent and are ready to let your family enjoy reliable coverage for all your home’s assets.